nice-game-hints/zniw-adventure/Apartment/bedroom.md

 order: 40
 ---

-You would think that a chief would have a better bed - but we're here to find secrets, not just the decor!
+You would think that a chief would have a better bed - but we're here to find secrets, not comment on the decor!

 # What can I do here?
 Nothing, really - but hey, there's an optional pebble here if you know where to look!